levivilet/c-watcher/README.md

 # c watcher

-Recursive file watcher for linux similar to `inotifywait`.
+Recursive file watcher for linux similar to [inotifywait](https://github.com/inotify-tools/inotify-tools).

 The focus of this project is on low memory usage and performance for recursively watching folders using the inotify api.